+4.2.
+Visitors are:

-- 4.2.
-Visitors must be: - Clearly identified with visitor/contractor passes.
+- Clearly identified with visitor/contractor passes.
 Yellow lanyards showing that DBS has been obtained and Red indicating no DBS.
-Visitors without DBS with be escorted at all time and staff are aware to challenge anyone seen on site without a yellow lanyard. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff at reception. - Given a safeguarding leaflet to read and directed to a poster informing them of how to report a concern - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.3.
-All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year.
-All new staff will receive safeguarding and child protection training on induction including online safety. - 4.4.
+Visitors without DBS with be escorted at all time and staff are aware to challenge anyone seen on site without a yellow lanyard. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff at reception. - Given a safeguarding leaflet to read and directed to a poster informing them of how to report a concern - Given restricted access to only specific areas of the school, as appropriate.

+- Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.3.
+All members of staff must complete safeguarding training every 3 years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL, including the mandatory Level 1 yearly update and complete the Level 1 Safeguarding Quiz so as to show understanding of processes within JCS.
+Updates must be cascaded to all staff throughout the year.
+All new staff will receive safeguarding and child protection training on induction to include online safety and the school's filtering and monitoring system.
+All staff will read the Child Protection policy, Part 1 and Part 5 of the KCSIE, at least Annually, will sign a declaration to show that the guidance has been reviewed and they have a clear understanding of their role.
+There are audit methods in place to ensure that staff have understood the content. - 4.4.
 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy.